COVID-19: A Test For Political Leaders to Truly Leave No One Behind

 In September 2019, at the UN High-Level Meeting on Universal Health Coverage, world leaders endorsed the most ambitious and comprehensive political declaration on health in history.

 This Declaration included a commitment to “engage all relevant stakeholders, including civil society, the private sector and academia, as appropriate, through the establishment of participatory and transparent multi-stakeholder platforms and partnerships”.

 The test of that commitment has come swiftly.
-Faced by the COVID-19 crisis, it is crucial that leaders recognise the interconnectedness of UHC and health emergencies and remember their UHC commitments.
+Faced by the COVID-19 crisis, it is crucial that leaders recognize the interconnectedness of universal health coverage and health emergencies and remember their commitments.

 An analysis of the COVID-19 taskforces of 24 countries finds almost no representation from civil society and community representatives.
 Another rapid survey of 175 CSOs from 56 countries reports a majority of respondents finding little or no opportunity for civil society to contribute to their government’s response.
 However, most CSOs reported working independently of the government to ensure COVID-19 awareness, continuity of care, and psychosocial support.

 The cost of such omissions will be measured in lives.

 For it is the most marginalized – the elderly, indigenous communities, people living with a disability or an underlying health condition, those living in poverty or without adequate employment or shelter, among many others – who are most vulnerable to COVID-19 and the secondary impact of governments’ dramatic attempts to isolate their residents.